Knowledge base

 - Log in to your server's Jelastic Dashboard.

-To manually modify the backup scheduling (CLI), as a root user, run the command crontab -l
+To manually modify the backup schedule (CLI), as a root user, run the command crontab -l to display the current times:

 - The line containing

-corresponds to the backup task - The line containing
+retention-all.shcorresponds to the backup task - The line containing

-corresponds to the backup retention task
+purge.shcorresponds to the backup retention task

 Example:

-Modify the schedule using the command crontab -e
+Modify the schedule using the command crontab -e.

-, these scripts correspond to the launch of your backups.
-Warning: the crons have been designed not to cause problems between backups and multiple deletions.
+You can modify the line composed of the script retention-all.sh or retention.sh, these scripts correspond to the launch of your backups.
+Warning: the crons have been designed to avoid issues between backups and multiple deletions.
 Be mindful of the time required for backups and deletions…

 - Learn more about restic: restic.net